coderdiaz/jacaranda/README.md

 After the tokens are defined, you can use the design tokens in your components.
 You'll be importing the `sva` function from the `jacaranda.config.ts` file.

+#### Available properties:

+- `base`: The base styles for the element.
+- `variants`: The different visual styles for the element.
+- `compoundVariants`: Styles that apply when multiple other variant conditions are met.
+- `defaultVariants`: Set a variant by default when no variant is provided.

 ```tsx
 // Button.tsx
 import { TouchableOpacity } from 'react-native';